Joe Wade retained as running backs coach; Cameron Norcross and Ron Antoine named assistant coaches

-In 2011, offensive lineman Chris Baker was named to the All-WAC first-team and Jeff Nady received a second-team nod.
 In his nine seasons coaching offensive lineman at Nevada, Norcross coached eight players to first-team all-conference honors and another eight to second-team accolades.

 Prior to joining Tim DeRuyter's staff at Fresno State in 2012, the two had previously worked together at Nevada in 2005 and 2006 when DeRuyter was the co-defensive coordinator for the Wolf Pack.
 Over those two seasons, DeRuyter and Norcross helped lead Nevada to a 17-8 record, a share of the 2005 WAC Championship and two bowl appearances.

 A native of Ely, Nev., Norcross holds a bachelor's degree from Nevada in management.
 He and his wife, Jennifer, have two daughters, Kylie and Madison, and one son, Jacob.

 |CAMERON NORCROSS PROFILE|